handar423/ghost-kernel/Documentation/devicetree/writing-schema.rst

-..
-SPDX-License-Identifier: GPL-2.0
+:orphan:

 Writing DeviceTree Bindings in json-schema
 ==========================================

 Devicetree bindings are written using json-schema vocabulary.
 Schema files are written in a JSON compatible subset of YAML.
-YAML is used instead of JSON as it is considered more human readable and has some advantages such as allowing comments (Prefixed with '#').
+YAML is used instead of JSON as it considered more human readable and has some advantages such as allowing comments (Prefixed with '#').

 Schema Contents